guilhermefurlaneto/hapijs-bootstrap-react-redux/README.md

 - To migrate up use on the container : `make container-migrate-up`

 - To migrate down use on the container : `make container-migrate-down`

+#### Migrate using containers
+Make sure that the name of the container of the web app is `hapijsbootstrapreactredux_web_1`.
+If not please change it on the make command.

+- To migrate up: `make container-migrate-up`
+- To migrate down: `make container-migrate-down`